James Callaghan: 1976 leadership election

 Barely two years after beginning his second spell as prime minister, Wilson announced his resignation on 16 March 1976.
 Although this came as a surprise to most people, Callaghan had been tipped off by Wilson several days in advance.
 Callaghan was the favourite to win the subsequent leadership election; although he was the oldest candidate, at 64 years old, he was also the most experienced and least divisive, being seen as in the centre ground of the Labour Party.
 Popularity with all parts of the Labour movement saw him through the ballot of Labour MPs to win the leadership vote.
 On 5 April 1976, Callaghan became prime minister.

 Prime Minister of the United Kingdom: 1976–1979

-Callaghan was the only prime minister to have held all three leading Cabinet positions – chancellor of the exchequer, home secretary and foreign secretary – prior to becoming prime minister.
+Callaghan was, and still is, the only prime minister to have held all three leading Cabinet positions – chancellor of the exchequer, home secretary and foreign secretary – prior to becoming prime minister.

-On becoming prime minister, Callaghan immediately reshuffled the Cabinet: Anthony Crosland was given Callaghan's previous job as foreign secretary, while Merlyn Rees became home secretary, replacing Roy Jenkins who Callaghan nominated to become president of the European Commission.
+On becoming prime minister, Callaghan immediately reshuffled the Cabinet: Anthony Crosland was given Callaghan's previous job as foreign secretary, while Merlyn Rees became home secretary, replacing Roy Jenkins whom Callaghan nominated to become president of the European Commission.
 Callaghan removed Barbara Castle, with whom he had a poor relationship, from the Cabinet, and gave her job at social security to David Ennals.